What Is DVCS Anyway?

 Speed and Security Shortfalls

 Let’s start with performance.
 It is no longer a handful of developers working from home on a project.
 Now, it can be hundreds or thousands of contributors.
 For example, Android OS code consists of upwards of 1,100 repositories.
-Continuous Integration (CI) builds can take forever on DVCS.
+Continuous Integration (CI) builds can take forever.
 And the result — developers spending time waiting for pass/fail results — is costly.

 Security is now a far greater concern than it used to be.
 Developers downloading an entire code base onto a laptop is problematic even without the risk of attacks, which are increasingly prevalent.
 From a security standpoint, you want to follow the principle of least privilege with all your systems, and this includes the version control system.
 This is cumbersome or impossible to do, when the unit of granularity is an entire repo.